plone/training/ttw/mosaic.rst

     - existing content: it allows to display another content in a tile
     - if Rapido is installed, there is also a Rapido tile, which allows to display any Rapido block.

-Exercise 2: Customize the home page layout
+Exercise 2: Customize The Home Page Layout
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Create an attractive layout for the home page.